7 Days, 6 Nights

 •Habitat: Moorland

-After breakfast, we leave the glades of the rainforest and continue on an ascending path, crossing the little valley and walking along a steep rocky ridge, covered with heather, until the ridge ends.
-The route now turns west onto a river gorge.
-Time for rest, dinner, and overnight at the Shira campsite.
+After breakfast, we leave the rainforest glades and continue up an ascending path, crossing a small valley and walking along a steep rocky ridge covered in heather until it ends.
+The route now heads west through a river gorge.
+It is time to rest, eat, and spend the night at the Shira campsite.

 •Elevation (ft): 12,500ft to 13,000ft